 Types of Leukemia

 Leukemia is classified in two different ways.
-First, the condition is broadly categorized as acute or chronic, based on its speed of progression.
+First, there are two main types of leukemia, classified as acute or chronic, based on its speed of progression.
 With acute leukemias, immature blood cells (blasts) do not function properly and multiply at a very rapid pace.
 Chronic leukemias involve mature blood cells functioning normally for a period of time before becoming cancerous and replicating themselves at a slightly accelerated pace.
 The second way in which the condition is classified is by the type of cells affected.
 “Lymphocytic” means that the cancer affects the lymphoid cells (lymphocytes), which form the lymphatic tissue that makes up the body’s immune system, whereas “myelogenous” means the leukemia affects the myeloid cells, which make up the blood-forming tissue that produces red blood cells, white blood cells and platelet-producing cells.

 These broad categories are combined and classified into the four main types of leukemia, which are: